We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-To get an idea of the costs, you can visit your local home improvement store and browse their selection, or you can check out the current prices of blinds and shades on Amazon where I’ve been lucky enough to find really great deals and there’s a virtually unlimited selection.
+To get an idea of the costs, you can visit your local home improvement store, or you can check out the current prices of blinds and shades on Amazon, where I’ve been lucky enough to find great deals, and there’s a virtually unlimited selection.

 If you’re still can’t decide between blinds or shades, 3DayBlinds.com offers a completely free in-home design consultation.
 Their design experts will come to your house and provide recommendations based on your style.
 Give them a call at 888-511-6616 to learn more and set up your appointment.

 Most websites that analyze the positive and negative aspects of blinds and shades do not even mention how quiet or noisy the window coverings are, but being the opinionated sort, I think this is an important topic to cover.

 If you have small children in your home, you understand how sacred naptime is.
 During this time, you silence your cell phone, tiptoe around the house, and glare at anyone who dares ring your doorbell.
 While some children can sleep through thunderstorms, others are disturbed with even the slightest sounds, in particular, the sound of a blind being drawn.

 While old-school shades can also snap up noisily as you try to adjust the darkness in a room, blinds are particularly difficult to adjust without making a minor racket.

 Also, If your windows are open to let in the warm breeze of late afternoon, the slats on blinds often vibrate and create a commotion in the room.

 While the process of adjusting shades can be noisy at times, they tend to be quieter than those noisy blinds.
 The winner of the quietest window covering is the shade.